-Whether you’ve bought a new house or are moving cities, the idea of renting out your old home may have crossed your mind.
+Whether you’ve bought a new house or are moving cities, the idea of renting out your old home may have crossed your mind in Orlando.
 Many people prefer renting out their properties instead of leaving them empty as it also provides a source of income.
 Renting your old house comes with a benefit of extra income, a means of paying off debt, or a way of waiting things out until the economy gets better.

-1. Understanding the Responsibility of Being a Landlord
+1. Understanding the Responsibility of Being a Landlord in Orlando

 Renting out your property comes with a lot of responsibility.
 Before you put your property up for rent, you must determine whether you’re ready to take up the responsibility of becoming a landlord.
 You must understand beforehand that things will not always be smooth.

 You’ll have to deal with all types of tenants, stay on top of maintenance and repair work, collect rent regularly, keep an eye on the housekeeping skills of the tenants, and pay more for the homeowner’s insurance policy.